This is a Legal Contract Between You and RAGO WRIGHT LLC, and its subsidiaries Rago, Wright, LA Modern Auctions, dba LAMA, Toomey & Co., dba Toomey.

 Enforcement Costs You will reimburse us for the amount of all expenses we incur, including attorneys' fees and court costs, in exercising or enforcing any of our rights hereunder or under applicable law, together with interest on all such amounts at 1.5% per month (the “Enforcement Costs”) within fifteen (15) days of the date of the invoice for such Enforcement Costs.

-New Jersey, Illinois, and California All purchases picked up at or delivered to a New Jersey address will be taxed at the New Jersey state tax rate, currently 6.625%.
-All purchases picked up at or delivered to an Illinois address will be taxed at the Illinois tax rate, currently 6.25%.
-All purchased picked up at or delivered to a California address will be taxed at the California tax rate, currently 9.5%.
+New Jersey, Illinois, and California All purchases picked up at or delivered to a New Jersey address will be taxed at the current New Jersey sales tax rate.
+All purchases picked up at or delivered to an Illinois address will be taxed at the current Illinois tax rate.
+All purchases picked up at or delivered to a California address will be taxed at the current California tax rate.
 All purchases will also be subject to applicable city and county taxes.

 Nexus On June 21, 2018, the U.S. Supreme Court decided South Dakota v.
 Wayfair, Inc., enabling states to impose sales tax responsibilities on “remote” sellers, i.e., sellers without a physical presence in the state.
 Since the ruling, several states have responded by implementing legislation requiring remote sellers to collect sales tax when the total dollar value of purchases sent to that state exceeds a set threshold.
 Each state sets its own threshold.
 Exceeding that threshold is known as creating an economic nexus.
 Like all other remote sellers, Rago/Wright is now required to collect Sales/Use Tax from buyers in these states when the total dollar value of purchases sent to that state creates a nexus.
 When this occurs, you will see sales tax included on your invoice.
 The sales tax rate is determined by the state, county, and city where purchases are sent.